allo-protocol/allo-v2/contracts/strategies/_poc/micro-grants/README.md

     Allo-->>-Alice: recipientId1
     Allocator->>+Allo: allocate() (accepts a recipient and allocation amount) Allo-->>-MicroGrantsStrategy: allocate()
-    MicroGrantsStrategy-->>Alice: distribute funds if recipiend has enough approvals
+    MicroGrantsStrategy-->>Alice: distribute funds if recipient has enough approvals
 ```

 Only in `MicroGrantsStrategy.sol`: